 Frankly, looking back, most of my perceived creative inspiration and rationale now seem far too manufactured, especially in light of my 2 decades instructing and learning from thousands of elder artists within the Art With Elders program.

-My elder artist friends in their wisdom demonstrate that there's no good practical reason to make art.
+These elder artist friends in their wisdom repeatedly demonstrate that there's no good practical reason to make art.
 Aesthetic objects serve no rational purpose.
 Anyone making art with any regularity is compelled intuitively and senselessly.
 The drive to make art is a priori, purpose is then glazed over that initial instinct.

 With that in mind, reasons can be teased out or worse wholly synthesized but at the very least I suppose I continue to hope my creations may have certain desirable effects on others.
 The hope persists despite any solid evidence of its likelihood.
-Actually I avoid imbuing much of any thematic intentions knowing full well the rough odds for any actual personal fulfillment from a satisfactorily communicated effect.
+Actually I avoid imbuing much of any thematic intentions knowing full well the rough odds for personal fulfillment from a satisfactorily communicated effect.

 We are by our very nature...Nature...